AntSwordProject/doc/en/shell_manager/shell_config.md

 Shell Config
 ---

-AntSword prusues the `free, flexible, highly extendible` config of shells, which can make shells more powerful and colorful.
+AntSword pursues the `free, flexible, highly extendible` config of shells, which can make shells more powerful and colorful.

 #### Basic Config